telefonicaid/iotagent-node-lib/doc/advanced-topics.md

 ### Explicitly defined attributes (explicitAttrs)

-If a given measure is not defined in the mappings of the device or group provision, the measure is stored in the Context Broker by adding a new attribute to the entity with the same name of the measure.
-By adding the field `explicitAttrs` with `true` value to device or group provision, the IoTAgent rejects the measures that are not defined in the mappings of device or group provision, persisting only the one defined in the mappings of the provision.
+If a given measure element (object_id) is not defined in the mappings of the device or group provision, the measure is stored in the Context Broker by adding a new attribute to the entity with the same name of the undefined measure element.
+By adding the field `explicitAttrs` with `true` value to device or group provision, the IoTAgent rejects the measure elements that are not defined in the mappings of device or group provision, persisting only the one defined in the mappings of the provision.
 If `explicitAttrs` is provided both at device and group level, the device level takes precedence.

 ### Configuring operation to persist the data in Context Broker (appendMode)